anshess/SimGBS.jl/docs/src/index.md

 To help users with testing SimGBS, an example script and associated input files can be found on [GitHub](https://github.com/kanji709/SimGBS.jl/tree/master/example) or [figshare](https://figshare.com/articles/dataset/SimGBS_jl/14672343).

-Note that input files must be stored in the working directory, please use the folloiwng commands to check/change your current working directory.
+Note that input files must be stored in the working directory, please use the following commands to check/change your current working directory
 ```julia
 julia> pwd()
 julia> cd()